jrosco/linux-gravatar/README.md

 startup = "Not currently used"

 **N.B: You need to run the application first before apply the settings, as the application creates the settings file after it is ran.**

+**N.B: The settings GUI is still been worked on, for now setup the settings via vi ~/.gravatar_settings.cfg**